-Analysis | With a week left, Trump modifies his pitch to suburban women: he’ll get their husbands back to work
+Analysis | With a week left, Trump modifies his pitch to suburban women: He’ll get their husbands back to work

 Then he did scale that policy back and, in true Trump-running-for-reelection form, that move became the ne plus ultra of what could be done for the suburbs.
-Trump has repeatedly claimed that he saved the suburbs, as credible a claim as his insistences that funding historically Black colleges and universities moved him next to Abraham Lincoln on the list of presidents who delivered for Black Americans.
+Trump has repeatedly claimed that he saved the suburbs, as credible a claim as his repeated insistence that funding historically Black colleges and universities moved him next to Abraham Lincoln on the list of presidents who delivered for Black Americans.
 Trump does a thing, declares it the best thing and insists no one could do better.
 It’s his shtick.

 But polling still shows that women — and, particularly, college-educated suburban women — plan to vote for his opponent next week.
 So he’s gotten increasingly direct, explicitly asking, begging those women to like him.
 To this point, they seem disinclined to do so.

-At a rally in Michigan on Tuesday, Trump turn the volume up a bit on his appeals.
+At a rally in Michigan on Tuesday, Trump turned the volume up a bit on his appeals.
 And at the same time, he reinforced why suburban women might be skeptical of his outreach.

 He was rattling off his victories four years ago, as he does regularly.
 Then he switched to the why.